-The initial presentations, recalling the gradual and often difficult progress of the concept of religious liberty, traced its development in various religious and political settings to the point where nearly every nation in the world, and many of the world's religions have acknowledged it as a fundamental human right.
-Yet it is all too evident that the consensus embodied in various formal documents has not led to agreement on the meaning and foundations of religious freedom, nor on its relation to other fundamental rights, nor on modes of bringing the right to life under diverse cultural conditions.
+in the world, and many of the world's religions have acknowledged it as a fundamental human right.4Yet it is all too evident that the consensus embodied in various formal documents has not led to agreement on the meaning and foundations of religious freedom, nor on its relation to other fundamental rights, nor on modes of bringing the right to life under diverse cultural conditions.
 Hence the question that pervaded our proceedings: How can a universal right to religious freedom be brought to life in a world of diversity?

-As we looked around that world of diversity, we received a vast amount of information about the actual state of religious practice and religious freedom, East and West, North and South.
-We were given a rich panorama of the diverse contexts in which contemporary religious freedom issues arise, and we heard immensely informative reports on the experiences of various societies in dealing with challenges to religious freedom such as those posed by claims of new rights, by militant secularism, by various forms of fundamentalism, and by governmental co-optation and persecution.
+As we looked around that world of diversity, we received a vast amount of information about the actual state of religious practice and religious freedom, East and West, North and South.5 We were given a rich panorama of the diverse contexts in which contemporary religious freedom issues arise,6 and we heard immensely informative reports on the experiences of various societies in dealing with challenges to religious freedom such as those posed by claims of new rights, by militant secularism, by various forms of fundamentalism, and by governmental co-optation and persecution.7